ADMISSIONS & WAITING LISTS

 Letter from the Clerk informing you of the decision of the independent appeal panel

-The number of appeals for admission at the start of September 2022 heard was 14 with NONE were upheld.
+The number of appeals for admission at the start of September 2024 heard was # with 0 upheld.

 The appeals form for secondary transfer is above.